Numerical optimization for the compatibility constant of the lasso: Introduction

-The compatibility condition provides an upper bound of the mean squared error (MSE) in a high-dimensional setting.
-This upper bound is highly dependent on the compatibility constant, say $\phi$.
-Therefore, the computation of the compatibility constant is essential in understanding the prediction error of the lasso.
-Indeed, as the compatibility constant becomes large, the theoretical upper bound decreases, resulting in improvement of prediction accuracy \citep{buhlmann2011statistics}.
-Nevertheless, little attention has been paid to evaluating the compatibility constant for a given design matrix.
-One of the main reasons would be that most theoretical research has focused on establishing upper bounds for evaluating the prediction error, and the compatibility constant is typically used only to provide a sufficient condition for guaranteeing such upper bounds.

-However, understanding the finite-sample behavior of the compatibility constant would be essential for deepening the theoretical understanding of the lasso.
-For example, computing the compatibility constant enables us to investigate how large it is for a given design matrix, how it behaves with different numbers of observations and different numbers of dimensions, or how far the upper bound deviates from the prediction error.
-Such empirical investigations would provide a valuable step toward bridging the gap between the lasso theory and its practical performance.
+The compatibility condition provides an upper bound on prediction error in a high-dimensional setting.
+This upper bound is highly dependent on a quantity referred to as the compatibility constant.
+As the compatibility constant increases, the theoretical upper bound on the prediction error decreases \citep{buhlmann2011statistics}.
+Therefore, the computation of the compatibility constant is essential for understanding the finite-sample behavior of the upper bound on the prediction error.
+Once we know how to compute the compatibility constant, we can evaluate not only the upper bound on the prediction error but also how far the upper bound deviates from the actual prediction error.
+In addition, we can study how the compatibility constant changes with the number of observations and the dimensionality.
+Such empirical investigations would provide a valuable step toward bridging the gap between lasso theory and its practical performance.